CaZual-T/CZT-Mod-Manager/README.md

 > Before continuing to the next step...</br>
 > - Users with mods already installed...</br>
 > - Go to your mod install location...</br>
->     ...drag and drop any mods you may have installed into the install tab. (to install later)</br>
+>     ...drag and drop any mods you may have installed into CZT. (to install later)</br>
 > - Delete the old mod files.
 You wont need them anymore.</br>

 ### - 2:) Select mods: